w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 Each test target is the child in the [accessibility tree][] of an element that has a [semantic role][] that is one of the [required context roles][] of the target element.

-## Assumptions

-The rule assumes that the [explicit role][] of the applicable elements is appropriate for their element.
-I.e. A heading incorrectly marked up with `role="cell"` does not fail [success criterion 1.3.1 Info and Relationships][sc131] for not being in the context of a `row`.
-Having an inappropriate role is itself an issue under 1.3.1 Info and Relationships, so in either scenario a failure of this rule means this success criterion is not satisfied.

-## Accessibility Support

-- User agents do not all have the same accessibility tree.
-This can lead to different results for this rule, depending on which accessibility tree is used as input.
-- `aria-owns` has limited support in some user agents.
-- There exist some combination of popular browsers and assistive technologies who do not announce correctly relationships based on a mix of [implicit][implicit role] and [explicit][explicit role] roles.

 ## Background

 The applicability of this rule is limited to the [WAI-ARIA 1.2 Recommendation][aria 1.2] roles.
 The [WAI-ARIA Graphics Module][] does not include any [required context roles][].
 The [Digital Publishing WAI-ARIA Module (DPUB ARIA) 1.0][dpub 1.0] only has two roles with [required context roles][] (`doc-biblioentry` and `doc-endnote`); both of them have issues with their use of role inheritance, and both of them are deprecated in the [Digital Publishing WAI-ARIA Module (DPUB ARIA) 1.1][dpub 1.1] editor's draft.